Jack0001/assignment-solutions/README.md

 # assignment-solutions
-Contains solutions to some of the assignments during year 1 and 2 of my computing course
+Contains solutions to some of the assignments during my computing course

 More will be added as assignments are completed